tylerjones4508/docker_util/README.md

 ## Docker Swarm Salt Module

-### The following will create a docker swarm manager
+### The following will create a Docker Swarm Manager

 **Docker Swarm Init**